-3.3 Tuition and Fees
+4.1.3 Tuition and Fees

 Tuition is subject to change annually.
-Tuition for the 2019-2020 Academic Year is \$50,600 with additional fees of \$1,850 to cover recreation, technology and other needs.
+Tuition for the 2020-2021 Academic Year is \$54,600 with additional fees of \$2,000 to cover recreation, technology, and other needs.
 Campbell University's Board of Trustees reserves the right to change the schedule of tuition and fees without advance notice, and to make such changes applicable to present, as well as future students of CUSOM.
 The Board of Trustees may also establish additional fees or charges for special services whenever, in the Board of Trustee's opinion, such actions are deemed advisable.

-Students receiving federal aid or scholarships that have not arrived by the beginning of the academic year must have written assurance that the funds are awarded.
+Students receiving federal aid or scholarships which have not arrived by the beginning of the academic year must have written assurance the funds are awarded.
 Students must pay any outstanding tuition and fees.
-When those funds are distributed, any funds that exceed tuition and fees will be refunded.
+When those funds are distributed, any funds which exceed tuition and fees will be refunded.